tlevine/www.thomaslevine.com/content/!/variables/index.md

 In the second table, we didn't only knew the value for one of the two variables (income per person).
-In order to predict the value for the other variable (life expectency), we plugged in the variable that we did know into our model (equation), and we solved it for the variable that we didn't know.
+In order to predict the value for the other variable (life expectency), we plugged in the variable that we did know into our equation, and we solved it for the variable that we didn't know.

 ## Conclusion